ccam/gulpsetupscript/README.md

 # Gulp Project Script

-This builds a Gulp project with one command
+This builds a Gulp project with one command.

 ## Packages installed